-- Social interaction is the main reason men join the Sheds and is also perceived as the greatest benefit of Sheds.
-A total of 45% of Men's Sheds members surveyed mentioned 'getting out and socialising' as the greatest benefit of the Sheds and 41% mentioned 'making friends'. - Learning or passing on skills is the next most often mentioned benefit (20%); including learning or passing on 'trade skills', 'computer skills', 'how to engage with people skills' and 'learning about health issues'. - Health benefits are not highly ranked by members of Men's Sheds in the greatest benefits list but the identified social interactions benefits have significant impacts on personal health and wellbeing by combatting the effects of social isolation; providing men with a sense of purpose and self-esteem; improving physical health and mental wellbeing and increasing help seeking behaviour.
-This was shown when members of Men's Sheds were compared with a similarly profiled non-Shed sample who are less socially active.
-The Shed members scored significantly higher physical functioning, physical roles, general health, vitality, mental health and mental wellbeing than non-Shed members as measured by the Short Form (12) Health Survey (SF-12) and the Warwick-Edinburgh Mental Well-being Scale (WEMWBS) instruments (Flood & Blair, 2013).
+- Social interaction is the main reason men join the sheds and is also perceived as the greatest benefit of Sheds.
+A total of 45% of men's sheds members surveyed mentioned 'getting out and socialising' as the greatest benefit of the sheds and 41% mentioned 'making friends'. - Learning or passing on skills is the next most often mentioned benefit (20%); including learning or passing on 'trade skills', 'computer skills', 'people skills' and 'learning about health issues'. - Health benefits are not highly ranked by members of men's sheds in the greatest benefits list but the identified social interaction benefits have significant impacts on personal health and wellbeing by combatting the effects of social isolation; providing men with a sense of purpose and self-esteem; improving physical health and mental wellbeing and increasing help seeking behaviour.
+This was shown when members of men's sheds were compared with a similarly profiled non-shed sample who are less socially active.
+The shed members scored significantly higher physical functioning, physical roles, general health, vitality, mental health and mental wellbeing than non-shed members as measured by the Short Form (12) Health Survey (SF-12) and the Warwick-Edinburgh Mental Well-being Scale (WEMWBS) instruments (Flood & Blair, 2013).